 The third and fourth points are the main topic of this article.

 To simplify the problem, the algorithm will step through the forecasts at a certain time interval.
 Since we know where we are at the start point, the next step is to find out where we could be a little while later.
 For example, if we start sailing at noon, where could we be 20 minutes later?

 Here is one possible result for this first problem:

 We start, of course, at the start point.
 Then we evaluate the wind from the GRIB file.
 In this case the wind is from the north at 16 kts.
-With the wind speed and direction, we can estimate the boat speed as it sails at different angles to the wind, and given these boat speeds and headings, we know where the boats can end up.
+With the wind speed and direction, we can estimate the boat speed as it sails at different angles to the wind, and given these boat speeds and headings, we know where the fleet of boats, which is sent out from the start point, can end up.
 The picture above shows 180 new positions, which are the locations where you can end up from the start point after 20 minutes.
 Note that the positions directly into the wind do not travel very far, as a sailboat can not sail into the wind.
 Close hauled, close reaching, beam reaching, broad reaching and running are all represented.
 (Later you will see how to exclude impossible sailing angles from the set of possibilities considered.)